jesseatforlinx/doc/platform/rockchip/ok3588-c/OK3588-C_Linux5_10_209_User_Compilation_Manual.md

 The manual will provide instructions for setting up the environment but there may be some unforeseen issues during the environment setup process.
 For beginners, it is recommended to use the pre-configured development environment provided by Forlinx.
 This will allow you to quickly get started and reduce development time.

 Linux systems are typically installed in three ways: Dual system on a real machine, single system on a real machine, and virtual machine.
 Different installation methods have their advantages and disadvantages.
-This manual only provides methods to build ubuntu in a virtual machine.<font style="color:black;background-color:#ffffff;"> Computer Hardware Requirements: It is recommended to have at least<font style="color:black;background-color:#ffffff;">16GB</font><font style="color:black;background-color:#ffffff;"> memory or above.It allows for allocating a sufficient memory to the virtual machine (recommended to allocate</font><font style="color:black;background-color:#ffffff;">10GB</font><font style="color:black;background-color:#ffffff;">or above), while still leaving enough resources for other operations on</font><font style="color:black;background-color:#ffffff;">Windows</font><font style="color:black;background-color:#ffffff;">.
+This manual only provides methods to build ubuntu in a virtual machine.

+Hardware Requirements: It is recommended to have at least<font style="color:black;background-color:#ffffff;">16GB</font><font style="color:black;background-color:#ffffff;"> memory or above.It allows for allocating a sufficient memory to the virtual machine (recommended to allocate</font><font style="color:black;background-color:#ffffff;">10GB</font><font style="color:black;background-color:#ffffff;">or above), while still leaving enough resources for other operations on</font><font style="color:black;background-color:#ffffff;">Windows</font><font style="color:black;background-color:#ffffff;">.
 Insufficient memory allocation may result in slower performance on</font><font style="color:black;background-color:#ffffff;">Windows.</font>

 The manual is mainly divided into four chapters: